 1. Manage Clutter

-HGTV lists managing clutter as the most important thing you can do to prepare for selling your home.
+HGTV lists managing clutter as the most important thing you can do to prepare for selling and staging your home.
 One of the major contributors to clutter is having too much furniture remaining in your home.
 Professional stagers recommend having the least amount of furniture possible in your home to make the space look bigger.

 2. Furniture Groupings